intel/dffml/docs/tutorials/tuners/bayes_opt_gp.rst

 space configuration.
 For each hyperparameter, we accept two values representing the minimum and maximum bounds of that hypeparameter which the tuner searches over.
 Also, Bayesian optimization only works on numerical hyperparameters ( technically it should only work on floats, but we made some modfiications so it works on discrete values).
-This is because the selection of the next set of hypeparameters derives from a closed-form integral which exepcts a continuous search space.
+This is because the selection of the next set of hypeparameters derives from a closed-fm integral which exepcts a continuous search space.

 Examples of non-legitimate hyperparameter configurations: